-The Division of Developmental is home to a wide variety of clinical and research programs.
+The Division of Developmental Medicine is home to a wide variety of clinical and research programs.
 For more information on individual programs, please click on the links below.

 The DMC provides developmental evaluation and treatment services for infants, children, and adolescents with a wide range of developmental, behavioral, and learning difficulties.

 The ASAP team provides evaluation and expert care for adolescents with substance use problems and disorders, and their families.
 ASAP is also home to a thriving research program that aims to find ways to prevent or decrease substance use and associated problems, through support for adolescents, families and the providers that care for them.

 The Down Syndrome Program offers comprehensive multidisciplinary clinical evaluations for people with Down syndrome from birth to age 22 as well as resources, advocacy, and supports tailored to their individual needs.
 It is also home to a growing research program investigating cognitive, neurodevelopmental, and medical issues striving to improve the lives of individuals with Down syndrome.

 The Fragile X Program provides comprehensive evaluation and treatment to individuals and families affected by Fragile X Syndrome (FXS), the most common inherited genetic cause of intellectual disability.

 Researchers in the LCN are dedicated to furthering our understanding of brain and cognitive development from infancy through adolescence.
 This includes typical developmental processes such as memory and social development, as well as various developmental disorders including autism, ADHD, and dyslexia.